Permutation-based tests for discontinuities in event studies: Monte Carlo simulations

 The more challenging case is Model B with the two-factor volatility dynamics.
 Looking at the bottom panel of Table \ref{tab:size}, we find that the permutation test still has rejection rates that are quite close to the nominal level, although we see a slight over-rejection of 6.4\% when $k_n = 90$.
 This is likely due to the fact that the approximation error in the coupling has nontrivial impact when the window size is large.
 That being said, we note that the benchmark t-test is more severely affected by this bias issue, with rejection rates reaching 9.1\% and 13.6\% when $k_n = 60$ and $k_n = 90$, respectively.

-We next turn to the power comparison.
-Since the results for the four specifications of $L$ are similar, we focus on the Brownian motion case for brevity.
-Figure \ref {fig:power} plots the power curves of the permutation test and the t-test for various $k_{n}$'s in Model A and Model B. We see that the rejection frequencies increase with the window size $k_{n}$ and the jump size $c$, which is expected from our consistency result obtained under $k_n\to \infty$.
-The permutation test is generally less powerful than the t-test under the alternative hypothesis.
-However, the latter is more powerful at the cost of size distortion, which can be very large as shown in Table \ref{tab:size}.
+Figure \ref{fig:power} plots the power curves of the permutation test and the t-test for various $k_{n}$'s in Model A and Model B. We note that the four specifications of $L$ produce qualitatively similar results.
+We see that the rejection frequencies increase with the window size $k_{n}$ and the jump size $c$, which is expected from our consistency result obtained under $k_n\to \infty$.
+The permutation test appears to be less powerful than the t-test under the alternative hypothesis.
+This is a natural consequence of the typical trade-off between efficiency and robustness to the assumptions.
+The t-test is based on the spot variance estimator, which is ``locally'' the maximum-likelihood estimator of the spot variance under the Brownian shocks.
+The asymptotic validity and efficiency of the t-test rely on the Brownian assumption.
+In contrast, the permutation test is asymptotically valid regardless of whether the shocks are Brownian or not.
+As expected, this robustness is costly in terms of power.
+On the flip side, the power advantage of the t-test comes at the cost of size distortion when shocks are non-Brownian, which can be large, as shown in Table \ref{tab:size}.

 Overall, we find that the permutation test controls size remarkably well under the null hypothesis.
 Although it appears to be less powerful than the t-test, it does not suffer from the latter's size distortion which can be severe in the two-factor volatility model.
 Our results suggest that, given its robustness, the permutation test is a useful complement to the conventional test based on spot estimation and asymptotic Gaussian approximation.